-However, if the user's device has received verified messages from your agent but can't verify the new message, the Messages app displays the new message with an unverified logo, labels the message as unverified, and removes some branding from the conversation.
+However, if the user's device has received verified messages from your agent but can't verify the new message, the Messages app labels the message as unverified and removes some branding from the conversation.
 Previously verified messages, and any following verified messages, still display your agent logo and include verified sender labels.

 Additionally, if a user taps unverified message content (including URLs), the Messages app displays a warning that it couldn't verify the message and an option to report the message as spam.

 Conversations without branding

 Under certain circumstances, conversations with Verified SMS agents appear without branding.
 If one or more of the following conditions are met within a conversation, the conversation and its messages lose branding and verification information:

 - No verified messages.
 If you sent messages before you registered with Verified SMS, the conversation doesn't display agent information.
 After you send your first verified message, the conversation displays agent information.

 - One or more RCS messages.
 Verified SMS doesn't support RCS messages.